E3 STEM

 Fab Lab Essentials 3001

-Explore the Fab Lab and learn how to create, design and produce various products.
-This course will be an introduction to the 2D, 3D and CNC controlled machines in the Fab Lab.
-Students will also be introduced to the design process and documentation used in engineering related fields.
-Students will be expected to complete rudimentary tasks necessary for basic operation of the Fab Lab equipment.
+Explore the Fab Lab and learn how to create, design, and produce various products.
+This course will be an introduction to the 2D, 3D, and CNC-controlled machines in the Fab Lab.
+Students will also be introduced to the design process and documentation used in engineering-related fields.
+Students will be expected to complete rudimentary tasks necessary for the basic operation of the Fab Lab equipment.
 Basic hands-on projects will be designed and created throughout the course to demonstrate mastery of the equipment operations.

 Choreography & Media F-4241, W-4242, S-4243 (Full Year)